idvorkin/idvorkin.github.io/_posts/2018-01-14-software-leadership-roles.md

 ### The hard to handle cases

-(Thanks to Chris Gray for bringing up these questions, looking forward to getting folks opinions on the answers)
+(Thanks to my wise colleagues for bringing up these questions, looking forward to getting folks opinions on the answers)

 - People are filling the same role, and keep stepping on each others toes
 - People think they are filling a role but they are not, or can not